 - Information on doctors and dentists

 - Opening a bank account

 - Other queries which may arise during your stay

 The Student Services Team take particular responsibility for welfare issues, but all staff are prepared to step in if a problem arises.

 Care and Supervision for students under 18

 CESC follows the guidance and good practice notes provided by the British Council in its advice for caring for students under 18.

-- Register at reception on arrival each morning
+- Students have to register at reception on arrival each morning

-- Register at reception before they leave the Centre and state where they are going
+- They also report to reception before they leave the Centre and state where they are going

 - All students under the age of 18 must return to their homestay provider for their evening meal by 18:00

 - Curfews are as follows: